bildpunkt/surfbird/docs/authenticators.md

 }
 ```

-_An example can be found in the [Twitter authenticator](https://github.com/surfbirdapp/surfbird/blob/master/src/main/authentication/services/twitter.js#L9-L14)._

 #### `authenticate`

 This method takes two arguments, `credentials` and `callback`, both are already given from the Authentication class constructor.